 expressed in METs – metabolic equivalents) if you have heart disease.

-be a sign- or symptom-limited test in which you exercise while connected to an ECG
+ETT must be a sign- or symptom-limited test in which you exercise while connected

-until you develop a sign or symptom that indicates that you have exercised as much
+to an ECG until you develop a sign or symptom that indicates that you have exercised

-you walk on a treadmill, usually for a specified period of time, and the individual
+this test, you walk on a treadmill, usually for a specified period of time, and the

-who administers the test measures the effect of exercise on the flow of blood in your
+individual who administers the test measures the effect of exercise on the flow of

-legs, usually by using ultrasound.
-The test is also called an exercise Doppler test.
+blood in your legs, usually by using ultrasound.
+The test is also called an exercise

-Even though this test is intended to evaluate peripheral vascular disease, it will
+Doppler test.
+Even though this test is intended to evaluate peripheral vascular disease,

-be stopped for your safety if you develop abnormal signs or symptoms because of heart
+it will be stopped for your safety if you develop abnormal signs or symptoms because

 d.
 Each type of test is done in a certain way following specific criteria, called